Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 But, you can take this even further by creating private communities.

-In 2025, the focus will shift even further from amassing large follower counts to fostering engaged, meaningful communities.
-Public feeds are no longer the primary stage for interaction; instead, users are migrating to private groups and niche communities on platforms like Facebook Groups, Discord, and Slack.
+Public feeds are no longer the primary channel for interaction; instead, users are migrating to private groups and niche communities on platforms such as Facebook Groups, Discord, and Slack.

 This transition reflects a desire for personalized interactions and deeper connections, where users feel valued and heard, not just targeted.